axltxl/packer-templates/README.md

 * `ubuntu-14.04-x64`
 * `centos-7.0-x64`

-Once the build is done, Vagrant boxes will be located at  the `dist` directory along its correspondent *box metadata* file
+Once the build is done, Vagrant boxes will be located at  the `dist` directory along with its correspondent *box metadata* file:

 ```bash
 rake centos-7.0-x64